mpc001/end-to-end-lipreading/README.md

 |audio-only    |97.72       |
 |audiovisual   |98.38       |

-The state-of-the-art performance are slightly better compared with [the ICASSP's paper](https://ieeexplore.ieee.org/document/8461326) due to further fine-tuning models.
+The results are slightly better than ones reported in [the ICASSP's paper](https://ieeexplore.ieee.org/document/8461326) due to further fine-tuning of the models.
 Please send email at pingchuan.ma16 \<AT\> imperial.ac.uk for the pre-trained models.

 ## Reference